Hackers News Hackers News

 Risk score cummary (Source – Cyfirma)

-• Harden email, FTP, and SSHD server configurations and apply strict access controls, as these are the primary entry points observed in state-sponsored campaigns.
+• Harden email, FTP, and SSHD server configurations.
+Implement stringent access controls, as these servers are identified as primary entry points for state-sponsored campaigns.

-• Conduct regular security audits of third-party software and vendors to detect and respond to supply chain compromises early.
+• Conduct regular security audits of all third-party software and vendors.
+This proactive approach helps detect and respond to potential supply chain compromises early.

-• Train staff and faculty to identify spear-phishing emails, particularly those impersonating institutional contacts or academic partnerships.
+• Provide comprehensive training to staff and faculty.
+Focus on identifying spear-phishing emails, especially those attempting to impersonate institutional contacts or academic partners.

-• Monitor dark web channels for mentions of institutional data to detect early signs of a breach or planned attack.
+• Actively monitor dark web channels for any mentions of institutional data.
+This helps in early detection of potential breaches or planned attacks.

-• Implement multi-factor authentication (MFA) across all institutional platforms, especially research collaboration tools and administrative systems.
+• Implement multi-factor authentication (MFA) across all institutional platforms.
+This is particularly crucial for research collaboration tools and administrative systems.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.